The Joy of XUL

 todo: describe cool toolkit and xul runner features

-This mini case study describes how OEone Corporation (http://www.oeone.com) integrated its Calendar application with the core Mozilla product.
+This mini case study describes how OEone Corporation (now part of HipPlay; this Calendar application is no longer listed on their site) integrated its Calendar application with the core Mozilla product.
 The Calendar application is comprised of a XUL front end and an XPCOM component that leverages libical, a native library written in C, for date operations and calendar data storage.
 The Calendar was initially developed exclusively for Linux but was successfully ported to both Macintosh and Windows within a week.

 Fortunately, an implementation of the libical library was already available for Macintosh so, with the cross platform nature of XPCOM, a Macintosh calendar implementation was working within a few days.
 However, there was no existing Win32 port available, so developers had to undertake a porting effort to migrate libical to Windows.
 Within a week this too was complete and Mozilla had a working calendar for all three primary platforms: Linux, Macintosh, and Windows.